RetroAchievements/docs/docs/general/faq.md

 3. **Submit Your Request:**
    - **Discord Users:** Post a message in [#unlock-requests](https://discord.com/channels/310192285306454017/1029858289221116104) following [this stickied thread](https://discord.com/channels/310192285306454017/1029858289221116104/threads/1029875838327463966)
-   - **Website Users:** While signed into RetroAchievements.org, send a request to the RAdmin user with the required information listed above
+   - **Website Users:** While signed in to RetroAchievements.org, send a request to the RAdmin user with the required information listed above

 ### What if I got an achievement I didn't earn?

 Same with not getting it when you should in most cases you'll want to [create a ticket report](#how-do-i-report-a-broken-achievement), leaving an explanation of what went wrong.
 You'll also want to reset these achievements from your earn history so you can get the satisfaction of truly earning them.

 ### How do I reset achievements?

+You are able to reset your progress for achievements individually or for an entire set at once.

 There are three ways to do this:

-- On the achievement page:<br>
+- On the achievement page:
   ![reset-achievements-1](/reset-achievements1.png)

-- On the game page (when you want or need to reset all earns in a game):<br>
+- On the game page (when you want or need to reset all unlocks in a game), hover over the percent complete:
   ![reset-achievements-2](/reset-achievements2.png)

-- Near the bottom of your user settings page:<br>
+- Near the bottom of your user settings page:
   ![reset-achievements-3](/reset-achievements3.png)

 ### Am I the only one with an issue?

-If an achievement doesn't work correctly for you, there is a very good chance it doesn't work for other people.
-You can check in the achievement's page and look for where it says 'The achievement has 'X' open tickets':
+If an achievement doesn't work correctly for you, it's possible it doesn't work for others as well.
+You can check in the achievement's page and look for where it says "'X' open tickets":

 ![open-tickets-picture](/open-tickets.png)

 If the game has tickets, click on the 'open tickets' link.
+This will not show up if there are no open tickets.
-There will be a list to show any reports of broken achievements.
+Here, there will be a list to show any reports for this achievement.
 You can comment on these to add helpful details or say you have a problem with this achievement too.

 ---